davieoba/express-session-auth/server/README.md

 - performance optimization, using server sessions makes it possible for your app to not have bottlenecks since the in-memory of the server is not used for user session

 ## nice security features to implement
-- revoke access when a user logs in
+[ ] revoke access when a user logs out
-- session data cleanup
+[ ] session data cleanup
-- token / cookie expiry
+[x] token / cookie expiry
-- notify the user
+[ ] notify the user

+#### how to impement session data cleanup
+- create a connection to my session database
+- from there find and delete session that would have expired